modm-io/modm/tools/build_script_generator/scons/module.md

 - a `modm/SConscript` file: configures all required SCons tools with the right settings (also using information from the `modm:build` module) to compile the modm library.
-- a top-level `SConstruct` file: configures additional, optional tools and sets up all the relevant SCons functions for your target.
+- a top-level BSD-licensed `SConstruct` file: configures additional, optional tools and sets up all the relevant SCons functions for your target.

 The `SConscript` file is self contained and does not depend on anything outside of the `modm/` directory.
 This allows it to be combined with `SConscript` of other